Road closures: two for Crawley drivers over the next fortnight

 The latest expected works list, with notes from National Highways, shows that two closures are due to start over the next two weeks:

-• M23, from 8pm June 2 to 6am June 3, slight delays (under 10 minutes): M23 northbound, junction 10 to A23 Airport roundabout, lane closure for maintenance works.
+• A23, from 8pm June 19 to 6am June 28, slight delays (under 10 minutes): A23 both directions South Terminal roundabout to North Terminal roundabout, lane closure for survey works.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.